splunk/splunk-powershell-modularinput/App/SA-ModularInput-PowerShell/readme/README.md

 all of the scripts are being run within the same process, and environment variables like the "current working directory" are shared between scripts.

+The Modular PowerShell TA for Splunk includes a PowerShell Module called [LocalStorage](https://github.com/splunk/splunk-powershell-modularinput/tree/master/ModularPowerShell/Modules/LocalStorage) which is pre-loaded for you, and exposes three cmdlets: Get-LocalStoragePath, Export-LocalStorage, and Import-LocalStorage.
+These cmdlets use the splunk checkpoint directory and allow you to persist key-value pairs of data between scheduled runs of your script (since nothing else will persist from one invocation to the next).

 ### Specifying Paths

-When running as a Modular Input (invoked by Splunk), the SPLUNK_HOME environment variable is set, so you can easily address scripts in your specific TA by writing paths like this:
+When running as a Modular Input (invoked by Splunk), the SplunkHome variable is set, so you can easily address scripts in your specific TA by writing paths like this:

     [powershell://MSExchange_Health]
-    script=${Env:SPLUNK_HOME}/etc/apps/TA-Exchange-2010/powershell/health.ps1

-The Modular PowerShell TA for Splunk includes a PowerShell Module called [LocalStorage](https://github.com/splunk/splunk-powershell-modularinput/tree/master/ModularPowerShell/Modules/LocalStorage) which exposes three cmdlets: Get-LocalStoragePath, Export-LocalStorage, and Import-LocalStorage.
-These cmdlets write by default to the splunk checkpoint directory for your input, and can be used to persist PowerShell objects as state between scheduled runs of your script (since nothing else should persist from one invocation to the next).
+    script=$SplunkHome/etc/apps/TA-Exchange-2010/powershell/health.ps1

-Besides the SPLUNK_HOME variable, there are several other environment variables which you may use.
-In particular:
+Besides $SplunkHome, there are several other read-only constant variables:

-* SPLUNK\_SERVER\_NAME - the name configured for this machine to use when reporting data to Splunk
-* SPLUNK\_HOME - the root directory for splunk's installed location (useful for appending /etc/apps/ paths to)
+* SplunkHome - the root directory for splunk's installed location (useful for appending /etc/apps/ paths to)
+* SplunkServerName - the name configured for this machine to use in events
+* SplunkServerUri - the address of Splunk's REST API
-* SPLUNKPS\_SESSION\_KEY - the session key is the authentication token needed for accessing Splunk's REST API
+* SplunkSessionKey - the session key is the authentication token needed for accessing Splunk's REST API
-* SPLUNKPS\_SERVER\_URI - the URL which can be used to access Splunk's REST API
-* SPLUNKPS\_CHECKPOINT\_DIR - the location where splunk has us storing all checkpoint data
+* SplunkCheckpointPath - the path for storing persistent state
-* SPLUNKPS\_SERVER\_HOST - the name of the splunk server that we have to talk to
+* SplunkServerHost - the name of the splunk server that we have to talk to
-* SPLUNKPS\_INPUT\_NAME - the stanza name which defines this script
+* SplunkStanzaName -  the name of the inputs.conf stanza that defined this script

 ### Output